 Parents of twins, triplets or more who would be available for up to six hours a month to take calls from fellow parents seeking support.
 You receive the calls at your own home via a freephone number.
 Listeners would be expected to attend one day's training plus two webinars.

-For an informal chat about becoming a listener, please contact the Support Team on 01252 332344 weekdays between 10am and 4pm, or please email our Twinline co-ordinator.
+For an informal chat about becoming a listener, please contact the Support Team on 01252 332344 weekdays between 10am and 4pm, or email our Twinline co-ordinator.

 Walk and Talk volunteers in Northern Ireland

-Honorary consultants for education
+Professional volunteers for education

-Honorary consultants for family therapy
+Professional volunteers for family therapy